Piloting new regulations: Mauritius moves towards a Central Bank Digital Currency

 Commenting on the implications of this new regime, Managing Director of Digital Associates and FinTech lawyer Jessica Naga says, “Regarding the CBDC, unlike most jurisdictions, Mauritius has already addressed the biggest monetary law and policy question.
 Mauritius is no longer debating whether it will or will not have a CBDC and how the right to issue CBDC should be framed.”

-She suggests that there are two main forms that CBDC could take, namely account-based or token based, both of which can be centralised or decentralised.
+She suggests that there are two main forms that CBDC could take, namely account-based or token based.
 Jessica says, “A centralised account-based CBDC will be easier to implement and control for the BoM.
 As the law stands, the BoM can already open and maintain accounts for financial institutions, such as banks, but also for individuals such as the Governor, Deputy Governors and members of the staff.
 With a relatively slight change in the law, opening and maintaining of accounts for the general public and corporate entities could be possible, should this be desired.
 Therefore, as far as the legal framework is concerned, Mauritius is ready to launch its CBDC.”

 Flexibility as a watchword for the new framework